Mailman (City Letter Carrier)

 I am wondering, if after X amount of years, if I am giving a career position if I had the option to transfer to a rural carrier at some point?

-Asked by PossibleCCA about 10 years ago
+Asked by PossibleCCA almost 11 years ago

 You're welcome and thank you for the compliment.
 Good luck to you in the interview this week for CCA.
 The rural carrier position is a completely separate pay scale and pay method vs. city carriers.
 They are also represented by a different union.
 I honestly don't know the procedure or opportunities for transfering between a city carrier and rural carrier.
 City carriers are paid by time at an hourly wage.
 Rural Carriers are given a route, or part of a route, to complete and paid a set wage on the volume of mail for a particular assignment.
 I think the dollar amt. is adjusted yearly during a "mail count" period for rural carriers.
 The sooner a rural carrier finishes their daily assignment, the sooner they can go home and still be paid a set amt. for the day.
 In the office that my brother works in, I think that most of the rural carriers are done before noon and start their day apprx.
 7:00 AM.
 It is a pretty good deal for them.
 Some of them are required to work 6 days/week as part of their regular assignment.
 The office I work in has both city carriers and rural carriers though I've not ever seen one transfer between crafts.
 It doesn't mean it can't be done.
 I'm sorry that I'm just not familiar with how it's done and if it would mean a re-starting over in your craft seniority for bidding purposes.